 Breakdown of the Amish Village Grounds Tour

-Recommendation – When you first arrive, before heading out on to the main grounds, do the short tour of the Amish House.
+Recommendation – When you first arrive, before heading out onto the main grounds, do the short tour of the Amish House.
 It’s included in your entrance fee and really gives you a good background about these humble people.
-And the best part, it’s no more than 15 minutes which is a good enough time for even the youngest of kids to get into the tour.
-My four year was really enjoying it to my sheer surprise.
+And the best part, it’s no more than 15 minutes, which is a good enough time for even the youngest of kids to get into the tour.
+My four years was really enjoying to my sheer surprise.
 I was resisting it a bit, but he was awesome.

 The Kitchen – this is the most important room in the house.
-And during the winter the warmest since they don’t have central heat.
+And the winter is the warmest since they don’t have central heat.

 The Amish Wardrobe – they don’t use buttons, nothing shiny and only certain colors.

-The One-Room Schoolhouse – this is where all the kids of a certain area, that is walking distance from the house are taught.
+The One-Room Schoolhouse – this is where all the kids of a certain area, that is within walking distance from the house, are taught.
 Their favorite recreation activity is baseball.